Nambu--Jona-Lasinio model with a fractal inspired coupling: Standard and fractal NJL models

 One of the strengths of the \gls{njl} model is the fact that it satisfies the GOR relation, given by Eq.~(\ref{eq:GOR}).
 This relation is based on general aspects of the SU(2) symmetry, and thus represents fundamental properties of the hadron structure at low energies.
-It relates the hadron mass and its decay constant to the parton bare mass and to the condensate density.
-Aside from the pion mass and pion decay constant, we can use the GOR relation to check the quality of the results obtained here.
-The results of the GOR relation for both models are displayed in the right hand panel of Fig.~\ref{fig:GMOR}.
-We observe that, despite the different condensate densities, the NJL model and the f\gls{njl} model with $\lambda= 1.16 \Lambda$ equally satisfy the GOR relation in a wide range of $\Lambda$.
-The fNJL model in scenario A, on the other hand, cannot satisfy that relation.
-This is a consequence of the fact that in this scenario the model cannot reproduce simultaneously the physical pion mass and pion decay constant.
+It relates the pion mass and decay constant (hadron side) to the quark bare mass and to the scalar density (quark condensate).
+Aside from the pion mass and decay constant, we can use the GOR relation to check the quality of the results obtained in our model and if they are similar to the standard NJL model.

-Although the f\gls{njl} model, with appropriate parameters, gives the correct pion mass and pion decay constant, we have seen that the condensate density presents a behaviour that is different from that obtained in the standard \gls{njl} model as a function of the coupling.
-Aside the different critical couplings, the behaviour of the condensate with the interaction strength is different, increasing faster than in the NJL model in the region around the critical value.
-Also, we observe a saturation of the condensate, resulting in a peak around $G_q \sim 2~\textrm{GeV}^{-2}$, followed by a monotonic decrease.
-It means that there are two possible values for the coupling that results in the same value for the condensate density.
-The pion mass, however, always decreases with the coupling strength, so only one value of the coupling will result in the physical pion.
+In Fig.~\ref{fig:GMOR}, we display a GOR relation check obtained by computing $-2m_0\times\langle \bar q q \rangle$ and $m^2_\pi \times f^2_\pi$ in both models compared to physical and experimental values.
+The left panel shows the cutoff dependence in the NJL model and the right panel shows the cutoff dependence in the \gls{fnjl} model.
+We can observe that both models give the same $\Lambda$-dependence and they match the physical and experimental values at very close scales.